 It’s time to sparkle and shine like the star you were always meant to be; get ready to dance the night away in this amazing show-stopping number!
 The Poinsettia Dress is adorned with shimmering fringe sequins and a bold chevron embroidered pattern.
-The underlay is Ponte knit, so you’ll feel just as good as you look!
+The underlay is Ponte knit, so you’ll feel as good as you look!
 How awesome would you look wearing this dress to a Holiday Masquerade Ball?
 Or perhaps ringing in the New Year at a spectacular private event!
-This dress is just too fabulous to miss out on, so make sure you download your free sewing pattern now!
+This dress is too fabulous to miss out on, so download your free sewing pattern now!

 All seam allowances are 1/2″ unless otherwise stated.
 See chart below for sizing specifications.
 Note, this specific pattern is available up to a size 30.

 First I want to show you how to cut your pattern out of the sequin overlay fabric.